kube-logging/logging-operator/docs/configuration/crds/v1beta1/syslogng_types.md

 ### sourceDateParser (*SourceDateParser, optional) {#syslogngspec-sourcedateparser}

+Available in Logging operator version 4.5 and later.
 Parses date automatically from the timestamp registered by the container runtime.
-Note: json key prefix and delimiter are respected
+Note: `jsonKeyPrefix` and `jsonKeyDelim` are respected.

 ### sourceMetrics ([]filter.MetricsProbe, optional) {#syslogngspec-sourcemetrics}